John Dankworth: 1950s

 In 1950, Dankworth formed a small group, the Dankworth Seven, as a vehicle for his writing activities as well as a showcase for several young jazz players, including himself (alto sax), Jimmy Deuchar (trumpet), Eddie Harvey (trombone), Don Rendell (tenor sax), Bill Le Sage (piano), Eric Dawson (bass) and Tony Kinsey (drums).
 Vocalist and percussionist Frank Holder also sang and recorded with this ensemble.
 After three successful years, the group was wound up, although it re-formed for several reunions over the years.

 Dankworth formed his big band in 1953.
 Johnny Dankworth and His Orchestra had a top 10 novelty hit song in 1956 in the UK, "Experiments with Mice" based on "Three Blind Mice", which parodied a number of jazz bands and artists, including Billy May, Benny Goodman, Glenn Miller, Stan Kenton, Sauter-Finegan, and others.
 By now, Cleo Laine's singing was a regular feature of Dankworth's recordings and public appearances.
-After her divorce from George Langridge became final, in 1957, Dankworth married Cleo Laine in secret at Hampstead Registry Office in 1958.
-The only witnesses at the wedding were Dankworth's friend, pianist Ken Moule, and arranger David Lindup.

 The band was earning plaudits from the critics and was invited to the 1959 Newport Jazz Festival, the first British group to receive an invite.
 The New York Times critic said of this appearance "Mr. Dankworth's group ... showed the underlying merit that made big bands successful many years ago – the swinging drive, the harmonic colour and the support in depth for soloists that is possible when a disciplined, imaginatively directed band has worked together for a long time.
 This English group has a flowing, unforced, rhythmic drive that has virtually disappeared from American bands".
 More succinctly, Gerard Lascelles of The Tatler, noted that 'The Dankworth orchestra blew magnificently'.
 The band performed at the Birdland jazz club in New York City, and shortly afterwards shared the stage with the Duke Ellington Orchestra for a number of concerts.
 Dankworth's band also performed at a jazz event at New York's Lewisohn stadium where Louis Armstrong joined them for a set.

 In 1959, Dankworth became chair of the Stars Campaign for Inter-Racial Friendship, set up to combat the fascist White Defence League.
+Around this time, he had also refused to travel to South Africa to perform to all-white audiences during Apartheid.